Professional Guide to Installing and Maintaining Fishing Nets in Kenya

 Fishing nets come in many designs, materials, and mesh sizes, each tailored to specific species, environments, and fishing methods.
 The most common types in Kenya include:

-• Gill Nets: Popular in Lake Victoria and inland waters, used for catching tilapia, catfish, and Nile perch.
+• Gill Nets – Popular in Lake Victoria and inland waters for tilapia, catfish, and Nile perch

-• Seine Nets: Large nets dragged through water to encircle fish schools — ideal for commercial operations.
+• Seine Nets – Large nets dragged through water to encircle fish schools

 Choosing the right net type is the first step toward achieving sustainable and efficient fishing operations.